rcac-geo/workshop-qgis/episodes/project.md

 - Identify the types of downstream information that can be derived from a DEM.
 - Demonstrate how to analyze topographic landscape and hydrological features with QGIS.
 - Explain the process of converting raster data to vector data.
+- Demonstrate how to run multiple instances in one shot.

 ::::::::::::::::::::::::::::::::::::::::::::::::